Product Review: Earthmeal

 • Routine: Your body and adrenals especially love routine.
 Eating around the same time, having morning and evening rituals so your body expects what is coming and how to react.
 Versus the constant unknown, rushing and surge of stress hormones.

-Remember, I must say this is not medical advice, but I am here to educate you on what the heck is going on in your body and how what you feed your body directly impacts your body.
 I hope this is informative and able to help you heal.
-May the root cause be physical, emotional, or nutritional (the link to everything) I hope you are able to be more aware and intuitive to make changes in your body.
+May the root cause be physical, emotional, or nutritional (the link to everything).
+I hope you are able to be more aware and intuitive to make changes in your body.

 References: